 Here’s the minerals and vitamins for facial hair research;

-- Vitamin A is necessary for proper synthesis of testosterone (the main hormone behind stimulating facial hair follicles to grow hair).
+Is necessary for the proper synthesis of testosterone (the main hormone behind stimulating facial hair follicles to grow hair).
 Studies have shown that when vitamin A levels drop, testosterone also drops very fast.

-- Vitamin B (complex) consists of 8 water-soluble vitamins, nearly all of these have a function in maintaining testosterone levels and making your body produce sebum and keratin for hair and beard growth, especially b7 (biotin) and B9 (folic acid).
+(complex) Consists of 8 water-soluble vitamins, nearly all of these have a function in maintaining testosterone levels and making your body produce sebum and keratin for hair and beard growth, especially b7 (biotin) and B9 (folic acid).

-- Vitamin K comes in two forms, K1 which can be found in leafy greens, and K2 which is abundant in animal organs like liver, brain, and heart.
+Comes in two forms, K1 which can be found in leafy greens, and K2 which is abundant in animal organs like the liver, brain, and heart.
 Both are necessary for healthy testosterone and DHT production, and thus very important beard growth vitamins.

-- Potassium ions are necessary for the proper function of multiple cofactor enzymes, including the 5-a reductase enzyme, which triggers the production of DHT, a hormone responsible for linear growth of the male facial hair.
+Ions are necessary for the proper function of multiple cofactor enzymes, including the 5-a reductase enzyme, which triggers the production of DHT, a hormone responsible for the linear growth of the male facial hair.

-- Magnesium plays an interesting role in regulating the hormones (testosterone and DHT) necessary for beard growth, it might be the most important mineral for facial hair stimulation as it lowers SHBG, a globulin that reduces activity of DHT and T.
+Plays an interesting role in regulating the hormones (testosterone and DHT) necessary for beard growth, it might be the most important mineral for facial hair stimulation as it lowers SHBG, a globulin that reduces the activity of DHT and T.

-- Phosphorus is a vital mineral for the health of bones, teeth, and hair sprouting from follicles.
-Studies have shown that androgenic (hormone driven) hair is often very high in phosphorus.
+Is a vital mineral for the health of bones, teeth, and hair sprouting from follicles; Studies have shown that androgenic (hormone-driven) hair is often very high in phosphorus.
 This is interesting since facial hair is also androgenic.

-- Selenium is needed in trace amounts by the body to convert thryoid hormones T3 and T4.
+Is needed in trace amounts by the body to convert thyroid hormones T3 and T4.
 Selenium is also a vital co-activator of enzymes in the body, powerful antioxidant, and can be used to increase testosterone.

-- Boron is a trace mineral that not many people know about.
-However two human studies (1, 2) have shown that ~10mg’s of boron in the morning for 10 days or more can increase free-testosterone levels by 28% and DHT by 10%.
+Is a trace mineral that not many people know about.
+However, two human studies (1, 2) have shown that ~10mg’s of boron in the morning for 10 days or more can increase free-testosterone levels by 28% and DHT by 10%.

 Now understand this: your body needs nearly all of these in a way or another for healthy facial hair growth and other bodily functions.
 This is especially true when there are deficiencies in the body.